sourcery-ai-bot/Conreq/source/docs/configure/organizr.md

     _If you need help with this, join the [Organizr Discord](https://discord.com/invite/TrNtY7N) and post in #groups._

-4. In your Conreq block, add the following...
+4. In your Conreq block within Nginx, add the following...

     ```nginx
     # Sets Conreq to be accessible by all Organizr users.
 Google "Organizr ServerAuth" for more details.